 The following describes the original concept for PCIP as outlined in the white paper:

 PCIP provides the link between the academic priorities of the university and its business and budgetary priorities.
 PCIP is the administration’s planning and budgetary body and is responsible for the structure of Integrated Planning, recommending to the Board of Governors on operating and capital resource levels, review of plans of academic and administrative units, and managing the Academic Priorities Fund (APF).

 While PCIP members hold their membership by virtue of their position, they are acting in the best interests of the university and are not representing their respective portfolios.

-- Michael Atkinson, interim provost and vice-president academic (chair)
+- Tony Vannelli, provost and vice-president academic (chair)

-- Greg Fowler, vice-president, finances and resources (vice-chair)
+- Greg Fowler, vice-president, finance and resources (vice-chair)